kyma-project/website/content/blog-posts/2020-03-22-release-notes-1.11/index.md

 ### Connectivity Adapter returning wrong URLs fixed

-We fixed the bug that caused the Connectivity Adapter to return wrong URLs for certain fields.
+We fixed the issue that caused the Connectivity Adapter to return wrong URLs for certain fields.
 It now returns proper values for the **eventsInfoUrl**, **eventsUrl**, and **metadataUrl** fields.
 The issues with wrong formatting and missing values were both resolved.

 ## Console